A photograph of women breastfeeding their children was pulled from

 complaints from men.

-Jade Beall, who has been photographing women for 15 years, says the website took down one of her group portraits showing seven mums breastfeeding their kids, because one nipple was visible.
+website took down one of her group portraits showing seven mums breastfeeding their kids, because one nipple was visible.

 Speaking to Cosmo, she said: "This photo received a lot of traction quickly.